kshewani/ethereum-lottery-react/README.md

 # ethereum-lottery-react
-A react based web app to join and win a lotttery
+A react based web app to join and win a ethereum lottery smart contract.